Tatum, Walker lead Celtics to 119-93 win over Hornets

+BOSTON (AP)The Boston Celtics found a game plan that worked in crunch time against the Charlotte Hornets.

+They got the ball to Jayson Tatum and got out of the way.

-BOSTON (AP)Jayson Tatum had a career-high 39 points and 12 rebounds, Kemba Walker scored 23 points against his former team, and the Boston Celtics beat the Charlotte Hornets 119-93 on Sunday night.
+Tatum scored 22 of his career-high 39 points in the fourth quarter and grabbed 12 rebounds as Boston pulled away and beat Charlotte 119-93 on Sunday night.

+”I was really happy with our team for finding him,” Celtics coach Brad Stevens said. ”As he got hot, they were locked into him.”

+Tatum eclipsed his previous high of 34 points against Brooklyn on Jan.
+14. The promising 21-year-old forward didn’t have a 30-point game before that but has now had four.

 Devonte’ Graham had 23 points and 10 assists, Bismack Biyombo scored 18 and Miles Bridges 15 to lead the Hornets.
 Charlotte has dropped three straight and four of five.